jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/rockchip.md

 ### Configure With Linux Virtualization

 Before proceeding, please complete **steps 2 and 5** in the [Configure on Linux Host](#configure-on-linux-host) section above.
-That should be the case as for docker so for LXC container setup!
+This applies to both Docker and LXC setups.

 #### Official Docker